tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 For certain bandwidth
 values not all the RBs are usable, since the group size is not a common divisor of the group.
-This is for instance the case when the bandwith is equal to 25 RBs, which results in a RBG size of 2 RBs, and therefore 1 RB will result not addressable.
+This is for instance the case when the bandwidth is equal to 25 RBs, which results in a RBG size of 2 RBs, and therefore 1 RB will result not addressable.
 In uplink the format of the DCIs is different, since only adjacent RBs can be used because of the SC-FDMA modulation.
 As a consequence, all